zerasul/mdbook_en/5env-config/env-config.md

 When developing our game, it is important to be able to test its progress and although we can use a real hardware using a FlashCart cartridge like _Everdrive_[^39], it is not practical to transfer the ROM every time to the SD card.
 Therefore, emulators are used to be able to run the created rom and see the results.

-In addition, some of these emulators have tools that can help us to debug our games; such as debugging both 68K and z80, VDP graphics viewer, Sprite viewer, etc.
+Also, some of these emulators have tools that can help us to debug our games; such as debugging both 68K and z80, VDP graphics viewer, Sprite viewer, etc.

 We are going to see a pair of emulators; it is important to know that the reader can use the one that best fits his needs when working on his homebrew project.